winzardv11/swift-dictionaryFun-lab-swift-intro-000/README.md

 ## Overview

-In this lab, you'll create and change/update/add values to a dictionary.
-You'll aslo write methd to interpret the information in a dictionary.
+In this lab, you'll create and change, update, and add values to a dictionary.
+You'll also write methods to interpret the information in a dictionary.

 ## Instructions